JNoel71/NHL-Expected-Goals-xG-Model/README.md

 You can read about Shucker's and Curro's shot adjustment method here: https://www.sloansportsconference.com/research-papers/total-hockey-rating.

 ### Light Gradient Boosting
-The model is built using Light Gradient Boosting a machine learning model developed and released by microsoft in 2016.
+The model is built using Light Gradient Boosting a machine learning model developed and released by Microsoft in 2016.
 The documentation for the model can be found here: https://lightgbm.readthedocs.io/en/stable/.

 ### Hyperparameter Tuning
-The Light Gradient Boosting model was had its hyperparameters tuned with the use of Optuna's LightGBMTunerCV.
-Which uses built-in LightGBM integration and Optuna's trial system to tune hyperparameters over cross validation.
+The Light Gradient Boosting model had its hyperparameters tuned with the use of Optuna's LightGBMTunerCV, which uses built-in LightGBM integration and Optuna's trial system to tune hyperparameters over cross-validation.
 In this case, I made use of 10-fold stratified cross-validation as the data is imbalanced (about 94% negative instances).

 ## Performance
 ### Overall Performance